 This can be done in 2 ways, either in-house using the CrewSafe app. or by an external assessor.

 The in-house option is the more cost effective and flexible option.
 The CrewSafe app. takes the assessor through how they need to be assessing the operator's competency and what they need to be filming.
-For more information on how to do this, please reach out to Patrick (pat@cica.com.au)
+The assessor can be anyone who has successfully completed the online adaptive learning component of the course, provided they also meet the local state requirements for driving an articulated crane on-road.

 If you would prefer to be assessed externally, you can access the assessor look up tool here.